jianxu42/E2E-Approval-Flow/README.md

 # E2E-Approval-Flow

-This verification aims to confirm the end-to-end approval process.
+The purpose of this verification is to ensure the end-to-end functionality of the approval process.

 Flow diagram
 ```mermaid